-This hits a nerve on the ever-present question of gender in the design and experience of digital technology.
+This hits a nerve on the ever-present (yet often ignored) question of gender in the design and experience of digital technology.
 There is a difference in the online behaviour that society allows and expects from men compared to women.
-This, of course, goes right back to general gender norms.
-But the physical distance and anonymity online heighten the expression of these expectations.
-Questions of safety for women online have been raised from the very beginning of online life but have yet to be resolved successfully.
+This, of course, is nothing new.
+But the physical distance and anonymity online heighten the expression of these biases.
+Questions of safety for women online have been raised from the very beginning of digital life but have yet to be resolved successfully.
 Women are much more often victims of cyberbullying and particularly of sexually charged remarks and threats.
 They are expected to share pictures and give access to their bodies.
-Simultaneously their pure presence online is often taken as an invitation for objectification and even abuse.
-NeoTouch brought this to a new physical level that poses a very physical threat to women’s bodies.
+Simultaneously their mere presence online is often taken as an invitation for objectification and even abuse.
+The physical nature of NeoTouch raised the stakes as it poses a real and immediate threat to women’s bodies.

-NeoTouch has also changed who we feel comfortable touching.
+On a social level, NeoTouch has changed who we feel comfortable touching.
 A new study conducted by the British Government Office for Science shows that we spend 50 minutes on average in digital touch interactions per day, compared to just 10 minutes of physical touch.
-This might make us worry about digital touch replacing physical closeness, but at the same time, this is a vast increase of overall touch compared to the amount of touching before NeoTouch.
-The number of people we would be happy to touch as increased greatly.
+This might make us worry about digital touch replacing physical closeness, but at the same time, this is a vast increase in our openness to tactile interactions as a whole.
+The mere number of people we would be happy to touch has increased dramatically since the adoption of the technology.
 These are mainly people in our social circle; online and offline.
-In the same study, people reported having developed a much more physical bond with family members.
+In the same study, people reported having developed a stronger physical bond with family members.
 And, just as specialists had predicted, the most positive feedback has been from people in long-distance relationships.

-Samantha Fry and Jacob Lundt have been in a long-distance relationship for the last three years and love the way NeoTouch has enabled them to keep up a physical relationship despite the distance.
-“We actually didn’t have NeoTouch before that.
+Samantha Fry and Jacob Lundt have been living in different countries for the last three years and love the way NeoTouch has enabled them to keep up a physical relationship despite the distance.
+“We actually didn’t have NeoTouch before.
 We got it specifically for this time apart and don’t use it to interact with anyone else” explains Jacob.
-Both of them are aware of the pitfalls of online life and weighed up all their options before giving NeoTouch a go.
+Both of them are aware of the pitfalls of digital life and weighed up all their options before giving NeoTouch a go.
 “I think, like with everything else, you need to have a healthy reflected relationship to technology.
 Especially if this tech facilitates your human relationships.
 I see how this can be challenging for people.”

-Despite this, they both agree that NeoTouch has been an invaluable asset to their relationship in the recent years.
-“It’s not just about sexual intimacy” assures Samantha, “It’s about all those tiny everyday interactions through which you show your affection and attention.
+Despite this, they both agree that NeoTouch has been an invaluable asset to their relationship during this time apart.
+“It’s not just about sexual intimacy” assures Samantha, “It’s about all those little everyday interactions through which you show your affection and attention.
 Stroking your partner’s arm or hair, hugging, falling asleep together… Honestly, if we didn’t have this, I’m not sure our relationship would have survived the last three years.”

 “NeoTouch changed the expectation of emotional and physical availability.”

-Seymore warns that spending time in digital interactions to avoid real-world issues might only intensify these issues.
+Seymore warns that spending time in digital interactions to avoid real-world problems might only intensify these issues.
 “It is the same for haptic technology as for any other kind of digital communication.
-People don’t get to practice basic non-verbal communication, so they are bad at it and then more insecure about interacting in person.68 This is most prominent in young people.
-Lacking these skills makes it harder to empathise, and to be truly intimate.
-We settle for digital intimacy which cannot replace true intimacy.
+People don’t get to practice basic non-verbal communication, so they are bad at it and then more insecure about interacting in person.
+This is most prominent in young people.
+Lacking these skills makes it harder to empathise, and to be truly connected.
+We settle for digital touch which cannot replace true intimacy.
 I’m really worried about how this is changing the perception and value of intimacy.
-Where our society was suffering from a hyper-vigilance of personal boundaries only 20 years ago these boundaries seem to have all but disappeared now and touch has become superfluous and banal.
-Some see these numbers of increased intimacy through NeoTouch as a positive result but I’m more concerned that this is actually a symptom of the way we devalue touch through this lesser, more casual substitute.
+Where our society was suffering from a hyper-vigilance of personal boundaries only 20 years ago, these boundaries seem to have all but disappeared now, and touch has become superfluous and banal.
+Some see these numbers of increased intimacy through NeoTouch as a positive result, but I’m more concerned that this is actually a symptom of the way we devalue touch through this lesser, more casual substitute.
 This could be affecting the way we value intimacy as a whole.
 If I don’t care who has access to my data and my body, how can I ever truly feel close to someone?”

 “If I don’t care who has access to my data and my body, how can I ever truly feel close to someone?”

-If we do leave our homes, many of our interactions still happen in a digital space and remove us emotionally from our physical environments and interactions.
-We might be out with friends but we are not really present because we are simultaneously hooked up to all these other connections and potential interactions waiting for us on our devices.
-This kind of multitasking created by technology doesn’t just take our attention away from our real life interactions but the digital ones, too.
+If we do leave our homes, many of our interactions still happen via digital channels and remove us emotionally from our physical environments and interactions.
+Even when out with friends, we are still connected to various devices, always aware of potential interactions waiting for us online.
+Can we really say we are fully present?
+This kind of multitasking created by technology keeps our attention constantly split between real-life interactions and digital ones.

-You’re in touch with someone but often you are at the same time continuing with your real-life activities, only partly paying attention to the digital interaction.
-This seriously affects how much we connect to the person at the other end of that connection and how much we can ‘profit’ from the experience.
+We are in touch with someone digitally but often simultaneously continuing with your real-life activities, only partly paying attention to the digital experience.
+This seriously affects how much we connect to the person at the other end and how much we can ‘profit’ from the connection.